RayalaAneesh/Web-Mobile-Computing/ICP5/README.md

 2. Install angular cli by using this command. **npm install -g @angular/cli**
 3. Follow angular documentaion where says get started to get with your initial angular project.

+# How to run??
+ Run the following command after clonning the repo.
+ **ng serve --open** so that live-server starts at https://localhost:4200

 # OUTPUTS

 ## Both the tasks TIMER AND TODOLIST are displayed below.